 What’s the content like?
 Music-inspire videos remain the stickiest content on Douyin.
-Though the content evolved quite a bit in 2019.
+Though the content evolved quite a bit in 2020.
 It’s not uncommon to find videos under five minutes with robust narratives.
 According to an official announcement from the platform at this year’s Douyin Creators Conference, the most popular content area features vloggers talking about their day-to-day lives.
-This type of content accounts for up to 21 percent of all content on the platform.
+This type of content accounts for up to 21 per cent of all content on the platform.

 How is content distributed?
 When it comes to a video’s lifespan, Douyin’s recommendations algorithm facilitates a slow-burn dynamic.
 The videos a user is served up today may, in fact, have been published a long time ago – as long as users engage with a piece of content, it will continue to spread further and wider.